avaines/aws-status-page/README.md

 - **🚫 No KMS**: SNS uses default encryption to avoid KMS costs
 - **🚫 No PITR**: DynamoDB Point-in-Time Recovery disabled by default
 - **🚫 No Logging**: CloudFront access logging disabled to save costs
-- **📡 Simplified API**: Only webhook endpoint, RSS served from S3
+- **📡 Minimal Infrastructure**: Single Lambda function, no API Gateway for RSS

 ## Troubleshooting

 ### Status page not updating
 1. Check CloudWatch logs for the Lambda function
 2. Verify CloudWatch alarms have the Lambda function as an action
-3. Test the webhook API manually
-4. Check EventBridge scheduled rule is enabled
+3. Check EventBridge scheduled rule is enabled

 ### No services detected
 1. Ensure CloudWatch alarms exist and have the Lambda function ARN as an action